 I put her back inside the fence and watched her walk over to the gate, jump up and, with her nose, knock the U hook off of the post.
 Proudly, she walked out of the gate.
 Off to Lowe’s.
-Purchase a double latch for the gate and install.
-Go to the old house.
+Purchased a double latch for the gate and installed.
+Went home to the old house.

-Night three.
-Place dogs in back yard.
-She tests the back corner.
+Placed dogs in back yard.
+She tested the back corner.
 No luck.
-She tests the gate.
+She tested the gate.
 No luck.
-I relax.
-Go inside.
-Start stripping ugly wallpaper.
-Look out the glass door.
+I relaxed.
+Went inside.
+Started stripping ugly wallpaper.
+Looked out the glass door.
 Yep.
 There sat Nikita, with dirty paws.
 If you can’t go through, you go under.
 Off to Lowe’s for a bag of concrete.
 Fill in the hole.
-(Great solutions for diggers – just pour powder concrete mix in hole, add a little water, stir, and it will set up strong enough to prevent the next digging) Pack dogs up.
-Go to old house.
+(Great solutions for diggers – just pour powder concrete mix in hole, add a little water, stir, and it will set up strong enough to prevent the next digging) Packed dogs up.
+Went to the old house.

-Night four.
-Place dogs in back yard.
-Tests back corner.
-No. Tests gate.
-No. Tests hole.
-No. Moves three feet down and starts digging.
+Placed dogs in back yard.
+Tested back corner.
+No. Tested gate.
+No. Tested hole.
+No. Moved three feet down and started digging.
 Took two minutes before she had enough to wiggle through.
 Back to Lowe’s.
-Buy several bags of concrete.
-Fill hole.
-Go to old house.
+Bought several bags of concrete.
+Filled hole.
+Went to the old house.

 Or so I thought.
 At least it worked for a few months.